Once-daily treatment for canine atopic dermatitis

 Fluvac Innovator® vaccines are the most trusted equine influenza vaccines and help provide your horse with broad protection against newly emerging and conventional equine influenza virus strains as well as equine herpesvirus (EHV 1 and EHV 4).4-10 Zoetis regularly tests Fluvac Innovator to ensure its vaccine continues to be effective against emerging EIV isolates.
 For additional peace of mind, Fluvac Innovator is backed by the Equine Immunization Support Guarantee.

+Equine influenza and equine herpesvirus aren’t your horse’s only threats this fall — enter parasites.
 Fall is a key time for equine deworming in many parts of the country.
 Parasite transmission decreases with cold weather and the conclusion of grazing season.
 Key parasites to target with fall deworming include tapeworms and bots.
 Horses may harbor tapeworm infections without showing signs of discomfort; however, the parasite can cause colic — from mild to severe colic episodes requiring surgical treatment.11

 The AAEP recommends tapeworm treatment once a year, in the late fall or early winter.12 Quest® Plus Gel is the ideal deworming choice for late fall as it treats and controls bots, encysted small strongyles and roundworms in a single dose.
 Quest Plus also contains an additional active ingredient – praziquantel – that specifically targets tapeworms.

 To ensure protection for your horse, work with your veterinarian to identify fall booster vaccination and deworming needs.
 Keep your horses healthy, and save up to $8 per horse with this fall coupon when you use Zoetis equine vaccines and dewormers.